BootprojectStore/MB/README.md

 An app to let users save their preferences for our online store to use it in our store.

 ## To use this application you must be a customer of ours.
+This project is in its initial status right now..
+But in a few ours that will change.

+Regards //Lead developer..
+   Rickard at Bootproject